basilicom/pimcore-plugin-system-banner/README.md

 # Pimcore Plugin System Banner

-This plugin will show a banner on the top right with the PIMCORE_ENVIRONMENT name.
+Shows a banner of the pimcore environment, to indicate if you are on prod or dev or else.

+Uses the PIMCORE_ENVIRONMENT.

 * development environments = green
 * test environments = purple